PRIS-CV/seal/README.md

 🏗️

-## Download
+## Running

-### Download VAW and VG Dataset
-Download VAW dataset at https://github.com/adobe-research/vaw_dataset

-Download VG v1.4 dataset at https://visualgenome.org/

-### Download Word-embedding
-You need to download relevant word embeddings at [Google Drive](https://drive.google.com/drive/folders/18M4F7vA0EOZqlp88E4W9gatQUTcSHYd6?usp=sharing), and put it under `data/embeddings/`.

-### Clean The VAW Dataset
-Use `clean.ipynb` in `notebook/` to clean the original VAW dataset to get cleaned VAW dataset.

-### A Demo of Running a Project

-Before running you should check the modular json settings in a project's directory, e.g., `projects/gsl`:
+Before running you should check the modular json settings in a project's directory, e.g., `projects/gsl` and see the running instruction in each project's README file:

 ```bash